jacob-macleod/Dolphin-Flashcard-App/docs/statistics.md

 ## Update Heat map
 ### **Endpoint:** /update-heatmap
 ### **Method:** POST
  Called when streak is updated.
+Streak is the number of cards that have been looked at in the set this session before getting one wrong.

 ### Parameters